Welcome to Zorro! Getting Started

 regularly from the broker account, as the free Zorro version stops trading when

-the account balance exceeds $7000 (see profit limits
+the account balance exceeds a certain limit (see

 Content, What's New,